doshiro/CribbageAI/README.md

 # Further Work
 The original intent for this project was to learn machine learning through Python.
 However, after finishing the algorithmic AI and researching Q-learning, I realized that the decision-space for this game is massive, and that the project I had begun was a bit too ambitious.
 I plan to do a smaller machine learning project and build my way up to a more effective cribbage bot using machine learning.

+At this point, I may try to write a UI for this and publish my first mobile phone app.
+We'll see what's to come!